 Providing a safe learning environment for our students is our first priority and a responsibility that we take very seriously.
 However, we understand that, as a parent, you will always have concerns regarding the safety of your child.
 As such, we want to share with you the safety and security measures that are currently in place in Franklin Park School District 84:

 Access to each of our school buildings is limited to a single, designated entrance, with all other access points locked from the interior.
 Visitors are “buzzed” into the building, instructed to check in with the office, and given a badge identifying them as a visitor.
 Guests in the school are escorted throughout the building and remain under the supervision of a staff member.
-Additionally, all of our classrooms are fitted with automatic door locks, preventing an intruder from obtaining access to our students in the event of a “Code Red” situation.
+Additionally, all of our classrooms are fitted with automatic door locks, preventing an intruder from obtaining access to our students in the event of an active threat.

 Bullying is contrary to State law and the policy of this District.
 However, nothing in the District's bullying prevention and response plan is intended to infringe upon any right to exercise free expression or the free exercise of religion or religiously based views protected under the First Amendment to the U.S. Constitution or under Section 3 of Article I of the Illinois Constitution.